neuronsimulator/nrn/docs/hoc/simctrl/cvode.rst

-The SOLVE PROCEDURE form was often used to implement the exponential integration method for HH like states and was very efficient in the context of the Crank-Nicholson like staggered time step approach historically used by NEURON.
+The SOLVE PROCEDURE form was often used to implement the exponential integration method for HH like states and was very efficient in the context of the Crank-Nicolson like staggered time step approach historically used by NEURON.
 Furthermore the exponential integration often used tables of rates which were calculated under the assumption of